-Care management - Care management is a set of activities designed to assist patients and their support systems in managing medical conditions and related psychosocial problems more effectively, with the aims of improving patients' functional health status, enhancing coordination of care, eliminating duplication of services and reducing the need for expensive medical services (NCQA).
+Care management-A set of activities designed to assist patients and their support systems in managing medical conditions and related psychosocial problems more effectively, with the aim of improving patients' functional health status, enhancing coordination of care, eliminating duplication of services and reducing the need for expensive medical services (NCQA).

-Case - An event or situation.
+Case-An event or situation.

-Case management - A collaborative process of assessment, planning, facilitation and advocacy for options and services to meet an individual's health needs through communication and available resources to promote quality cost-effective outcomes (CMSA, n.d.)
-Case manager - The individual responsible for identifying and coordinating services necessary to meet service needs of Medicaid managed care program members.
+Case management-A collaborative process of assessment, planning, facilitation and advocacy for options and services to meet an individual's health needs through communication and available resources to promote quality, cost-effective outcomes (CMSA, n.d.)

+Case manager-The individual responsible for identifying and coordinating services necessary to meet service needs of Medicaid managed care program members.

-Claim - A bill for services, a line item of services, or all services for one recipient within a bill.
+Claim-A bill for services, a line item of services, or all services for one recipient within a bill.

-Clean claim - Claims that can be processed without obtaining additional information from the provider of the service or from a third party.
+Clean claim-Claims that can be processed without obtaining additional information from the provider of the service or from a third party.

-Copayment - Any cost-sharing payment for which the Medicaid managed care program member is responsible.
+Copayment-Any cost-sharing payment for which the Medicaid managed care program member is responsible.

-Covered services - Services included in the South Carolina State Plan for Medical Assistance and covered under Humana.
-Also referred to as benefits or covered benefits.
+Covered services-Services included in the South Carolina State Plan for Medical Assistance and covered under Humana Healthy Horizons.
+This also is referred to as benefits or covered benefits.

-Credentialing - Humana's determination as to the qualifications and ascribed privileges of a specific provider to render specific health care services.
+Credentialing-Humana Healthy Horizons' determination as to the qualifications and ascribed privileges of a specific provider to render specific healthcare services.

-Credible allegation of fraud - A credible allegation of fraud may be an allegation, which has been verified by the state.
-Allegations are considered to be credible when they have indications of reliability and the state Medicaid agency has reviewed all allegations, facts, and evidence carefully and acts judiciously on a case-by-case basis.
-Sources include, but are not limited to, the following:
+Credible allegation of fraud-This may be an allegation that has been verified by the state.
+Allegations are considered to be credible when they have indications of reliability and the state Medicaid agency has reviewed all allegations, facts and evidence carefully and acts judiciously on a case-by-case basis.
+Sources include the following:

-- Fraud hotline complaints.
+- Fraud hotline complaints

-- Claims data mining.
+- · Claim data mining

-- Patterns identified through provider audits, civil false claims cases, and law enforcement investigations.
+- Patterns identified through provider audits, civil false claim cases and law enforcement investigations

-Cultural competency - A set of interpersonal skills that promote the delivery of services in a culturally competent manner to all Medicaid managed care members-including those with limited English proficiency and diverse cultural and ethnic backgrounds-allowing for individuals to increase their understanding, appreciation, acceptance, and respect for cultural differences and similarities within, among and between groups and the sensitivity to know how these differences influence relationships with Medicaid managed care members (as required by 42 CFR §438.206).
+Cultural competency-A set of interpersonal skills that promote the delivery of services in a culturally competent manner to all Medicaid managed care members-including those with limited English proficiency and diverse cultural and ethnic backgrounds-allowing for individuals to increase their understanding, appreciation, acceptance and respect for cultural differences and similarities within, among and between groups and the sensitivity to know how these differences influence relationships with Medicaid managed care members (as required by 42 CFR Section 438.206).

-Disenroll/disenrollment/disenrolled - Action taken by department or its designee to remove a Medicaid managed care program member from the a plan following the receipt and approval of a written request for disenrollment or a determination made by department or its designee that the member is no longer eligible for Medicaid or the Medicaid managed care program.
+Disenroll/disenrolled-Action taken by a department or its designee to remove a Medicaid managed care program member from a plan following the receipt and approval of a written request for disenrollment or a determination made by the department or its designee that the member is no longer eligible for Medicaid or the Medicaid managed care program.

-Dual diagnosis or dual disorders - An individual who has a diagnosed mental health problem and a problem with alcohol and/or drug use.
-Dual eligible (a.k.a.
-Dual Eligibles) - Individuals who are enrolled in Medicaid and Medicare programs and receive benefits from both programs.
+Dual diagnosis or dual disorders-An individual who has a diagnosed mental health problem and a problem with alcohol and/or drug use.

+Dual eligible or dual eligibles-Individuals who are enrolled in Medicaid and Medicare programs and receive benefits from both programs.

-Eligible or eligibles - A person who has been determined eligible to receive services as provided for in the South Carolina State Plan for Medical Assistance under Title XIX.
+Eligible or eligibles-A person who has been determined eligible to receive services as provided for in the South Carolina State Plan for Medical Assistance under Title XIX.

-Emergency medical condition - Medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in: placing the health of the individual (or, with respect to a pregnant woman, the health of the woman and/or her unborn child) in serious jeopardy; serious impairment to bodily functions, or serious dysfunction of any bodily organ or part.
+Emergency medical condition-A medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in the following: placing the health of the individual (or, with respect to a pregnant woman, the health of the woman and/or her unborn child) in serious jeopardy, causing serious impairment to bodily functions or causing serious dysfunction of any bodily organ or part.

-Emergency services - Covered inpatient and outpatient services that are as follows:
+Emergency services-Covered inpatient and outpatient services that are as follows: